Kazedaa/Daily-DDPM-Anime/README.md

 ### Model Architecture

 - **U-Net Backbone:** A simple Unet with Alternating Residual and Attention Block along with Sinusoidal Positional Embedding.
-- **Noise Schedule:** Controls the amount of noise added at each time step during the forward process.
+- **Noise Schedule:** Controls the amount of noise added at each time step during the forward process a Linear Noise Schedule was used.
-- **Loss Function:** A combination of mean squared error (MSE) between the denoised output and the original image.
+- **Loss Function:** Mean Squared Error (MSE) between the denoised output and the original image.

 ### Resources
 - [Paper: Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239)